MSBrett/azfw_hybrid/docs/AZFW_SETUP.md

 ### Test RDP Connectivity

-Assuming athe Firewall's external IP address is **138.91.160.116** one could execute the following on Windows to test connectivity to each VM:
+Assuming the Firewall's external IP address is **138.91.160.116** one could execute the following on Windows to test connectivity to each VM:

 ```cmd
 mstsc /v 138.91.160.116:3389